Houston Probate Lawyer & Estate Administration Attorney

 The legal process that takes place after someone dies leaving a Will.
 The Will is filed with an application to Probate the Will.
 The Court appoints an Executor, who is in charge of the Estate.

 The Executor is also in charge of distributing the assets to the beneficiaries and filing an accounting with the Court for the Judge to sign.
+Consulting a probate attorney Houston TX can help ensure the process is handled correctly and the estate is managed according to Texas law.

 Probate of Will as a Muniment of Title